Skip to main content

 kbcli cluster configure myproxy --components vtgate --set=read_write_splitting_ratio=70

-Moreover, you can use Grafana or run show workload to view the flow distribution.
+Moreover, you can use Grafana or run show workload in the VTGate terminal to view the flow distribution.

 show workload;